silentgameplays/Max-Payne-Fix-Windows-10/MaxPayne 60 FPS Lock and  1080p Patch/README.md

 # Enjoy the game,credit goes to Darkje for the Sound Patch creation and ThirteenAG for the wrapper creation visit his website for more goodies:https://thirteenag.github.io/wfp!
-# Thanks goes to gimalaji_blake for setting it up,testing and configuring the wrapper to be recognized by the game and setiing the FPS limit.
+# Thanks goes to silentgameplayz for setting it up,testing and configuring the wrapper to be recognized by the game and setiing the FPS limit.
-Enjoy!
+# Enjoy!
-# gimalaji_blake
+# silentgameplayz